abuicke/tarot/major arcana/(16) The Tower/(16) The Tower.md

 **Hexagrams:** 51, Chen/The Arousing (Shock, Thunder)

 ### Upright

 1) The current situation is torn down, destroyed.
 2) Allowing your true feelings about a situation to overwhelm and destroy your mental conception of it.
-This is assuming your mental conception is somehow not aligned with the reality.<sup>1</sup>
+This is assuming your mental conception is somehow not aligned with the reality<sup>1</sup>.
-3) Grief, the grieving process
+3) Grief, the grieving process.

 ### Reversed

 1)

 ### Extra